nichui/2020-fall-cs160-teamspiritworld/README.md

 Spirit World is a web application that provides students with easier access to more organized resources.
 Unlike the SAMMY app, our product provides a personalized set of resources based on users’ needs.

-For the front end web server, we are using HTML, CSS, JS, React.js, and Express.js, which will be connecting to the app server with Node.js and Express.js.
+For the front end web server, we are using HTML, CSS, JS, and React.js, which will be connecting to the app server with Node.js and Express.js.
 We are storing the user information into a mongoDB database.

 To validate user login, we plan to check the user input at the sign in and login page, where SJSU students have